Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

   end
 end
 ````
 We certainly cannot eat soup with a fork, so this is a poor interface implementation.
+We are attempting to force clients of this interface to depend on these methods that they do not want to use.

 ### Dependency Inversion